The Complete Beginners Guide to Coin Collecting

 Avoiding Common Mistakes

 Quality over quantity: One excellent coin beats ten mediocre ones.
 Focus on condition and eye appeal.
+I’ve sold off plenty of lower-quality pieces to upgrade to fewer, better coins — and my collection is stronger for it.

 Beware of counterfeits: Fake coins are increasingly sophisticated.
 Buy from reputable sources and consider third-party grading for expensive pieces.
+If a deal seems too good to be true, walk away.

 Coin examination